omegaml/omegaml/README.rst

     $ wget https://raw.githubusercontent.com/omegaml/omegaml/master/docker-compose.yml
     $ docker-compose up -d

-Next open your browser at http://localhost:8899 to open Jupyter Notebook.
-Any notebook you create will automatically be stored within the omega|ml database, thus making it easy to work with colleagues.
+Next open Jupyter Notebook in your browser at http://localhost:8899 (use `omegamlisfun` to login).
+Any notebook you create will automatically be stored in the integrated omega|ml database, thus making it easy to work with colleagues.
 The REST API is available at http://localhost:5000.

 Examples
 ========